mnms/docs/docs/cli-conf.md

 # 2. master

 `conf master` will open `redis-master.conf.template` file of the current cluster.
+This file will configure all redis-servers in the current cluster.

 ```
 matthew@lightningdb:21> conf master